mrrlin/mrrlin/README.md

 ✨ Hallå. ✨

-🐣 I am a first-year master's student in Applied Mathematics and Informatics.
+🐣 I have a bachelor's degree in "Fundamental Informatics and Information Technologies" with a profile in "Mobile and Internet Development".

-👩‍💻 Studying front-end development, ML and AR.
+👩‍💻 Studying front-end development and AR.

 🌿 Here's my telegram channel about my usual life: https://t.me/linushka_writes 🌿